deepSalva/Data-Pipeline-Airflow/README.md

 <div align="justify">
 This repository is a use case for developing a Redshift serverless cluster data warehouse (DWH) in Amazon Web Service (AWS).
-The goal of the repository is to automate and monitor an ETL process with **Apache Airflow**.
+The goal of the repository is to automate and monitor an ETL process with Apache Airflow.
 The use case is based on an imaginary music streaming startup, Sparkify, that has grown their user base and song database, and they expect to create high grade data pipelines that are dynamic and built from reusable tasks, can be monitored, and allow easy backfills. run tests against their datasets after the ETL